Firatisildak/Truck_Weighing_Points/README.md

 ## Project Description

 This project is a web application that manages truck registration, weighbridge processes, and unloading operations.
-The application is built using **Blazor WASM** for the front end, **Blazor Server or ASP.NET Core** for the back end, and **Clean Architecture**. **MS SQL Express** is used for the database, and the feature to export the truck list to an Excel file is implemented using **ClosedXML** technology.
+The application is built using **Blazor WASM** for the front end, **ASP.NET Core** for the back end, and **Clean Architecture**. **MS SQL Express** is used for the database, and the feature to export the truck list to an Excel file is implemented using **ClosedXML** technology.

 ### Workflow
 1. **Registration**: The truck arrives and is registered.